kyle-elly/kyle-elly.github.io/README.md

 The two sync jobs use **separate concurrency groups** (`gallery-sync` / `booth-sync`) so they never collide. `static.yml` gates on the sync's `conclusion == 'success'` and skips deploying if `main` hasn't moved.

+### Upload-triggered syncs (near-real-time)

+Syncs are not only scheduled.
+After uploads, the guest Apps Script and the booth PC each kick off the sync via GitHub's **`workflow_dispatch`** REST endpoint (`POST …/actions/workflows/<file>.yml/dispatches` with `{ "ref": "main" }`) so new photos appear within a few minutes instead of waiting for the cron:

+- The guest photo Apps Script (`PhotoUploader/code.gs`) dispatches **`sync-gallery.yml`** — debounced with a 5-minute cooldown + flush trigger (see [Uploads](#uploads-guest-facing)).
+- The booth PC's post-capture command dispatches **`sync-booth.yml`**.

+Both are authenticated with a **fine-grained personal access token** scoped to *this repo only*, with just the **Actions: read & write** permission needed to start a workflow.
+The cron schedules remain as a safety net so nothing is missed if a dispatch call fails.

+**Token care:**
+- Scope each token to this single repository, Actions permission only — nothing broader.
+- Store it in **Script Properties** (`GITHUB_PAT`) / the booth PC's environment, never in page or client code.
+- Fine-grained PATs expire; set a calendar reminder to rotate before the wedding date.

 **Pruning is deliberately manual and defaults to a dry run.** Both pruners refuse to delete anything if Drive returns zero image files (guards against wiping the gallery on